Let’s Get Started!

 Follow these steps to set up vScope in your IT environment and get the most out of your trial.

-1. Confirm your demo license
+1. Confirm your trial license

 Ensure that the Trial has been accepted in the license portal by you or someone at your company.
 This action generates your license key.